 Keyword: baba ganoush, dip, eggplant, roasted eggplant dip

-Prepare the Eggplant: Peel the eggplant and cut it into 1-inch cubes.
-Place the cubes on a large baking sheet.
+Peel the eggplant and cut it into 1 inch cubes.
+Spread the cubes on a large baking sheet.

-Add Remaining Ingredients: To the food processor, add the peeled garlic clove, lemon juice, tahini, ¼ teaspoon of salt, cumin, and the remaining olive oil.
-Pulse until the mixture is smooth.
-If the consistency isn't quite right, add another tablespoon of olive oil.
+Add the garlic clove, lemon juice, tahini, ¼ teaspoon of salt, cumin, and the remaining olive oil.
+Pulse until smooth, adding up to 1 additional tablespoon of olive oil if needed for a creamier texture.

 Notes